-Use this page to configure PHP development and unit testing support in the project by choosing one of the available PHP interpreters, see Configuring Local PHP Interpreters.
+Use this page to configure PHP development and unit testing support in the project by choosing one of the available PHP interpreters.

-No correlation between the PHP version used in the project and the language level is enforced.
+There is no enforced correlation between the PHP version used in the project and the PHP language level configured in IntelliJ IDEA.
 Although the language version of each interpreter is detected automatically, you can still tell IntelliJ IDEA to provide you with coding assistance that corresponds to a different language level.
 However, if you attempt to use a code construct that is not supported by the specified language level, IntelliJ IDEA suggests a Switch to PHP <version> quick-fix.

 In this list, choose the PHP interpreter to use in the current project by default.
 The list contains all the currently configured local and remote PHP interpreters.
-See Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters for details.
+For more information, refer to Configure local PHP interpreters and Configure remote PHP interpreters.

 Click this button next to the CLI Interpreter list to create a new IntelliJ IDEA-wide PHP installation configuration in the CLI Interpreters dialog that opens.

 Include Path tab

 The area displays the list of configured include paths.
-Include paths are used for holding third-party code that is used for completion and reference resolution in some functions/methods that use file paths as arguments, for example,
+Include paths are used for holding libraries, that is, third-party code that is used for completion and reference resolution in some functions/methods that use file paths as arguments, for example,

 Use and to add and remove folder paths.

 PHP Runtime tab

 The area lists the available PHP stubs, which are normal, syntactically correct PHP files containing annotated function, method, and class signatures, constant definitions, and so on.
 PHP stubs are added to IntelliJ IDEA's internal knowledge to enhance coding assistance for all the Standard PHP Library components as well as for common extensions.

 Use the checkboxes next to each item to enable/disable the corresponding stub.